 “From each according to his ability, to each according to his needs!” ?
 Karl Marx (1875)

 Equality of Opportunity:

-“We believe that everyone has the right to be unequal but to us every human being is equally important.” ― Margaret Thatcher (1975)
+“Everyone has the right to be unequal but to us every human being is equally important.” ?
+Margaret Thatcher (1975)

 On Friday 3 July 2015, a diverse group of six people from the local area took part in a simple performance at g39 in Cardiff as part of the exhibition Island: Adaptation I & II.
 At a given moment, they stood for a few minutes on a series of special plinths designed to raise each person up to an equal level, so that together they formed a perfect line.